denten-books/plain-text/30-format.md

 179; @khlebnikov_king_1990, 151; @labelle_lexicon_2014, 63].

-Poetry in the symbolic mode encodes meaning inwardly: the elephant "stands for" memory, or the like. *Zaum* poetics instead evoked affect through external shape, sensually and affectively.
+Poetry in the symbolic mode encodes meaning inwardly: the elephant "stands for" memory, or the like. *Zaum* poetics instead evoke feeling through external shape, sensually and affectively.
 Khlebnikov wrote that "mystical incantation and beyonsense are appeals 'over the head' of government straight to the population of feelings, a direct cry to the predawn of the soul"